learn

 The land cover classification for the river reach that a site is located on, reflects the dominant upstream land cover, grouped as forest (native and exotic), urban or rural.
 For example, if the catchment upstream of a reach is 50% or more covered in ‘forest’, the reach’s land cover is classified as forest, however, if the catchment of a reach is 15% or more covered by urban land cover, the reach’s land cover classification is over ridden as urban.
 These land cover definitions are based on the New Zealand River Environment Classification (REC).
 At some sites, the REC classification does not reflect current land cover, and in these cases, councils have provided LAWA with an updated catchment land cover classification.

-Councils, along with their communities, need to set ‘target attribute states’ (also known as desired attribute states) for sites (or groups of sites) in their region.
-For many attributes there is a national bottom line value, and councils and their communities need to maintain or improve waterway health above that bottom line, unless there is a specific justification why that would not be achievable (e.g. the existing freshwater quality is caused by naturally occurring processes).
+Councils, along with their communities, need to set ‘target attribute states’ (attribute bands) for sites in their region.
+For many indicators there is a national bottom line value and councils and their communities need to aim above that bottom line, unless there is a specific justification why that would not be achievable (e.g., the existing freshwater quality is caused by naturally occurring processes, or a specific time-limited exemption applies).
 As part of setting target attribute states, councils will also set timeframes as to when these will be achieved.

 Minimum data requirements for determining attribute bands

-For ammoniacal nitrogen (as ammonia toxicity), clarity (suspended fine sediment), dissolved reactive phosphorus, nitrate nitrogen (as nitrate toxicity) and E. coli, LAWA requires:
+LAWA calculates the state of river water quality sites using monthly data.
+For ammoniacal nitrogen (as ammonia toxicity*), clarity (suspended fine sediment**), dissolved reactive phosphorus, nitrate nitrogen (as nitrate toxicity***), and E. coli, LAWA requires:

-• at least 90% of 20 (18) quarters represented within the five hydrological year period.
+• at least 90% of of quarters (18 of 20) represented within the five hydrological year period.

 **At some sites clarity is not measured and, where available, turbidity measurements have been converted to clarity data to determine the attribute band for clarity (suspended fine sediment).